-How Much Do Instagram Influencers Make in 2026?
+How Much Do Instagram Influencers Make? $5K to $500K in 2026

 Real Instagram creator income by tier in 2026, drawn from our deal log.